azizharouna/KYC-Dashboard/README.md

 - The purchase probability modeling and its Predictive Analysis
 - The probability of (chocolate bar) brand choice   and its Predictive Analysis
 - The purchase quantity modeling and its  Predictive Analysis

+Dataset information: All the datasets were provided by the 365Datascience training institution